maxant/kafka-data-consistency/mf/README.md

   - either `event` or `command` describing what kind of record it is.
 Events may also contain the `originalCommand` attribute which led to their publication.
 - Topics
-  - event-bus (generic for all closely-coupled components)
+  - contracts-event-bus (generic for all closely-coupled components)
+  - contracts-internal-es (for async load into ES)
   - cases-commands
   - cases-events
   - errors (for error propagation back to the client)
+  - organisation-events (events about changes to the organisation)
+  - partners-commands
+  - partners-events
+  - partners-internal-es (for async load into ES)
+  - waitingroom01 (a place for records to do wait for 1 second, before retrying)
+  - waitingroom10 (a place for records to do wait for 10 seconds, before retrying)
 - Commands (all have the attribute "command" at root level)
   - CREATE_CASE (cases-commands)
   - CREATE_TASK (cases-commands)